- Fava, Maurizio, MD;

 Instructor in Psychiatry, Harvard Medical School

-Thomas P. Hackett, MD, Endowed Chair in Psychiatry at MGH,
+Thomas P. Hackett, MD, Endowed Chair in Psychiatry

-Associate Director, Depression Clinical and Research Program,
+Associate Director, Depression Clinical and Research Program

-Director, Training and Education, MGH Research Institute,
+Director, Training and Education, MGH Research Institute

 Professor of Psychiatry, Harvard Medical School